 There is another ritual that some people follow.
 Different kinds of barfi are prepared at home as bhog to be devoted to Lord Krishna before consuming them.
 Khus khus barfi is also a part of this tradition.
 Barfi made of khus khus is not a common sight otherwise.
 It is mostly prepared once a year during Janmashtami as a part of the special feat.
 Poppy seeds are a form of oil seed that are said to have intoxicating properties.
 The ingredient is used in many cuisines for cooking many dishes, breads and desserts.
-Khus khus lends a distinct nutty flavour and also adds in a range of antioxidants and minerals like potassium, iron, calcium, potassium, copper, magnesium and zinc.
+Khus khus has a distinct nutty flavour and also adds in a range of antioxidants and minerals like potassium, iron, calcium, potassium, copper, magnesium and zinc.

 (Also Read: How To Make Traditional Nariyal Ki Barfi At Home)